 - When children are preparing to leave us for a new school, typically to go to High School, we arrange additional visits.
 We liaise closely with the schools, giving them important information regarding our year 6 children, particularly those with SEN. We ensure all relevant paperwork is passed on and all needs are discussed and understood.

-- If your child has complex needs, a statement/EHC review will be used as a transition meeting during which we will invite staff from both schools to attend.
+- If your child has an EHCP, a review will be used as a transition meeting during which we will invite staff from both schools to attend.

 - If your child has individual access requirements we will arrange a planning meeting prior to admission to ensure we have necessary resources and provision in place.

 HOW ARE THE SCHOOL’S RESOURCES ALLOCATED AND MATCHED TO CHILDREN’S SEND NEEDS?

 - We ensure that the needs of all children who have SEN are met to the best of the school’s ability.
 Some additional funding is available from the Local Authority for individuals to provide specific resources i.e. children with an EHCP or high need SEND support.

 - We have a team of HLTAs and TAs who are deployed throughout the school to best meet children’s needs.